marklogic/marklogic-geo-data-services/CONTRIBUTING.md

 `~/m2/repository`).
 This is required so that the sample project can depend on marklogic-geo-data-services via the [ml-gradle mlBundle Gradle configuration](https://github.com/marklogic-community/ml-gradle/wiki/Bundles).

+You can deploy the sample-project under "examples/sample-project" - see the README.md file in that directory for instructions on doing so.

 # Testing with MarkLogic Koop Provider